 Mercy's sequenced three-year science requirements include Biology for freshmen, Introductory Physical Science or Introduction to Physics for sophomores, and Chemistry or Environmental Science for juniors.

 Students with a serious interest in science may choose to take a fourth or even fifth science course from the upper-level electives.
-In addition, the science department encourages students to take advantage of the many community volunteer programs, summer workshops and university course offerings for summer enrichment offered in the surrounding areas.
+In addition, the science department encourages students to take advantage of the many community volunteer programs, summer workshops, and university course offerings for summer enrichment in the surrounding areas.